Bryce-Davidson/sample-note/README.md

 Enable the "Quick Add" option to add occlusions by dragging and releasing them to add them onto the image.

-## HideOne/Hide All
+### HideOne/Hide All

 With one or multiple occlusions selected, click on either "HideAll" or "HideOne" to create a flashcard which just contains the image and the selected occlusions.

 -   HideAll
-    -   Selected Occlusions will be able to be toggled, while all other occlusions will be permanant.
+    -   Selected Occlusions will be able to be toggled, while all other occlusions will be permanent.
 -   HideOne
     -   Selected Occlusions will be able to be toggled, while all other occlusions will not be present.